ULB-SeismoLab/Minions-Toolbox/README.md

 **response.ipynb** : uses to remove automatically the instrument response from minions' data

+**interpol.ipynb** : useful notebook for interpolating the H/V amplitude in a node profile

 ## Python codes (PyMod) :

 **LogExtract.py** : Python module to extract data from SmartSolo LogFiles